 Requirements Settings

-Few column fields in the Requirements Module have their drop-down menu to select the relevant option to the requirement.
-These options can be created and managed by the admins based on their use cases.
+A few column fields in the Requirements Module have their drop-down menu to select the relevant option to the requirement.
+The admins can create and manage these options based on their use cases.
 The few drop-downs customizable by the admins are:

 State